Castel Nuovo tickets & tours | Price comparison

 Build a one-switch backup route

-Use early windows when entry resumes
+Use early windows on opening days

 Match the route to your travel style